 Consider yourself fortunate if your neighbor also happens to be a good friend.
 There’s always someone nearby to chat with when you need an ear, you’ve got an instant partner in crime when you’re in the mood for walking or chatting or sipping lattes on a chilly morning, and you always have someone to talk to if you’re concerned about anything going on in the neighborhood.

 For that person, your options open up considerably.
-A more substantial gift that you know they can use, like a Christmas wreath, is the perfect choice for someone who loves to celebrate the season and is the first in the neighborhood to put up their tree.
+A more substantial gift that you know they can use, like a Christmas wreath or plants and greenery, is the perfect choice for someone who loves to celebrate the season and is the first in the neighborhood to put up their tree.
 Or if it’s especially chilly in your area, a cozy blanket makes a lovely choice for your good friend.

 You’re equally fortunate if you have a neighbor who happens to know how to fix anything at the drop of the hat.
 They have all the recommendations for home improvement providers.
 They’ve got you covered if you need some help shoveling your driveway.
 They somehow always have the tools needed to perform quick repairs.